 As I’ve mentioned in previous posts, Paul and I are engaged, and we are getting married on April 17, 2010.
 Could you ever see us spending nearly $30,000 on one day?
 I don’t think so.
 There are many ways that we are finding to decimate this number.
 With a little bit of forethought and smarts, we are planning the wedding of our dreams without killing our finances.
-Check out the following ways that we have found to save money.
+Check out the following ways to save that we have found.

 Apparel: Average Cost $2,102

 - My entire wardrobe costs less than $1,000 (and this has been years in the making; I still have clothes from when I was 16!), so how can I justify spending over $1,000 on a gown I will wear for one day?
 However, I do want to look fabulous.
 Fortunately, to placate both my desire to look fabulous and my need to save money, I got my gorgeous gown for $500.10 at David’s Bridal.
 What’s even better is that they let me take it home that day (usually you have to order your gown and wait up to six months to bring it home).
 My budget was $500, and the dress was actually $550; I asked if there was an upcoming sale, and the woman went to her desk to look it up.
 When she came back, she said “surprise!” and gave me a discount of $150!
 After taxes, I came in just over budget by ten cents.
 Not bad.